ohmjs/ohm/doc/api-reference.md

 <h3 id="semantic-actions">Semantic Actions</h3>

 A semantic action is a function that computes the value of an operation or attribute for a specific type of node in the parse tree.
-Generally, you write a semantic action for every rule in your grammar, and store them together in an _action dictionary_.
+Generally, you write a semantic action for each rule in your grammar, and store them together in an _action dictionary_.
 For example, given the following grammar:

 <script type="text/markscript">
   // Take the grammar below and instantiate it as `g` in the markscript environment.